 UK health authorities have classified Turks and Caicos Islands as having a risk of Zika virus transmission.
 For information and advice about the risks associated with Zika virus, visit the National Travel Health Network and Centre website.

-Cases of dengue fever have been confirmed in the Turks and Caicos Islands.
+Cases of dengue fever and chikungunya virus have been confirmed in the Turks and Caicos Islands.
 You should take steps to avoid being bitten by mosquitoes.
 For more details about this outbreak, see the website of the National Health Network and Centre.